webrecorder/pywb/README.rst

 Latest Changes
 ~~~~~~~~~~~~~~

-* Basic support for `Memento Protocol RFC7089 <http://www.mementoweb.org/guide/rfc/>`_
+* Basic support for `Memento Protocol RFC7089 <http://www.mementoweb.org/guide/rfc/>`_ Memento and TimeGate interaction only.
+(TimeMap support planned).

-* pywb now features new `domain-specific rules <https://github.com/ikreymer/pywb/blob/master/pywb/rules.yaml>`_ which are applied to certain difficult and dynamic content in order to make web replay work.

-  This rules set will be under constant iteration to deal with new challenges as the web evoles.
+* pywb now features new `domain-specific rules <https://github.com/ikreymer/pywb/blob/master/pywb/rules.yaml>`_ which are applied to resolve and render certain difficult and dynamic content, in order to make accurate web replay work.
+This ruleset will be under further iteration to address further challenges as the web evoles.

 Wayback Machine
 ~~~~~~~~~~~~~~~